dadelani/dadelani.github.io/_pages/cv.md

 ======
 * B.Sc. in Computer Science, <a href="https://bowen.edu.ng/">Bowen University</a> Nigeria, 2015
 * M.Sc. in Computer Science, <a href="">University of Ibadan</a> Nigeria, 2021
-* M.Sc. in Computer Science, Saarland University, 2021 (expected)
+* M.Sc. in Computer Science, Saarland University Germany, 2021

 Work experience
 ======